eugene3231/eugene3231/README.md

 ## I'm currently a Year 3 Computer Science student studying in NUS! 👋

 - 🔭 I’m interested in learning more about cybersecurity and web development!
-- 🌱 I’m currently doing my first internship
-- 👯 I’m looking for my next internship in early 2022
+- 👯 I’m looking for my next internship in 2021
 - 🥅 2021 Goals: Be more involved in open source projects!
 - ⚡ Fun fact: I love to play games and watch Christopher Nolan movies 🤣